How to Be Sure You’re Covered

 (Original) Medicare: This is the plan administered directly by the government.
 You can choose to take Part A (hospital coverage) and/or Part B (medical coverage), and if you have A and/or B, you can also purchase Part D (prescription coverage).

-These plans do what their name suggests: they help cover the gaps between what Medicare will pay and what you would otherwise pay out of pocket, such as deductibles, copayments and coinsurance.
+Medigap: Medigap plans help cover the gaps between what Medicare will pay and what you would otherwise pay out of pocket, such as deductibles, copayments and coinsurance.
 However, they do not cover gaps in prescription drug coverage.

 Medicare Part D: This is the prescription drug part of the plan.
-You can purchase this prescription drug coverage from a private insurer, but only if you don’t have that coverage in a Medicare Advantage plan.
+You can purchase a stand-alone Part D plan, or choose a Medicare Advantage plan that already includes Part D.

 (Original) Medicare: Most people will initially be eligible to enroll in Medicare around the time of their 65th birthday.
 The initial enrollment window is seven months long: three months before their 65th birthday, the month of their 65th birthday, and three months after their 65th birthday.
 There are a few exceptions, including for people who become disabled prior to turning 65.